 Except there’s a reason you’ve never heard the term “annals of digital history” before.
 Such a place doesn’t exist.
 Once something digital goes out into the stratosphere, you can never be sure it’s gone for good.
 Exemplified perfectly by the screenshot cheat sheets that have circulated the internet since 2011, when the app launched.

 People have tried everything, from putting their phones on airplane mode and force quitting the app before Snapchat registers the screenshot, to the altogether more manual technique of using someone else’s phone to capture what’s appearing on your screen.

-Snapchat has closed off lots of these avenues now, including third-party apps that promised the elusive secret screenshot, but there’s one avenue left open (to iPhone users at least) and it doesn’t include the undignified rigmarole of soliciting a friend’s smartphone to document whatever saucy, salacious, or downright sordid interaction you’re having on Snapchat.
+Snapchat has closed off lots of these avenues now, including third-party apps that promised the elusive secret screenshot, but there’s one avenue left open and it doesn’t include the undignified rigmarole of soliciting a friend’s smartphone to document whatever saucy, salacious, or downright sordid interaction you’re having on Snapchat.
 Read on to find out just what that is….

 How to screenshot on Snapchat